jonas2515/sysupdate-delta-updater-scripts/README.md

 - dump_delta_manifest: Read and print the information encoded in a delta-update manifest created using create_delta_manifest.
 Used to iterate on the manifest format and potentially for tests in the future.

+- update_image: Create/Update an existing image using deltas, passing in the old image, a delta-update manifest, and a new image.

+- update_image_downloading: Create/Update an existing image using deltas, passing
+in the (local) old image, a (remote) delta-update manifest, and a (remote) new image to take the deltas from.